Mindanao State University–Zamboanga Sibugay

-Mindanao State University–Buug is the eighth autonomous campus of the Mindanao State University System located in Datu Panas, Buug, Zamboanga Sibugay, Philippines.
+Mindanao State University–Zamboanga Sibugay, formerly known as Mindanao State University–Buug, is a public university and the eighth autonomous campus of the Mindanao State University System located in Datu Panas, Buug, Zamboanga Sibugay, Philippines.
+Established in 1971 as MSU-Buug Community High School, it is one of the premier constituent institutions of the MSU System in Zamboanga Peninsula, alongside MSU–Sulu.

 History

-The Mindanao State University–Buug (MSU-Buug) was established in 1971 as MSU-Buug Community High School.
+The Mindanao State University–Zamboanga Sibugay (MSU–Zamboanga Sibugay) was established in 1971 as MSU–Buug Community High School.
 It was subsidized by MSU-Marawi Campus from 1974 by virtue of BOR Resolution No. 1030.

-In 1982, the school was elevated to collegiate level and renamed as MSU-Buug College.
+In 1982, the school was elevated to collegiate level and renamed as MSU–Buug College.
 It was authorized to offer general college courses by virtue of BOR Resolution Nos.
 492 and 492-B, respectively.
 It was subsequently authorized to offer complete courses in Agriculture, Forestry, Education and Arts through BOR Resolution No. 55, series of 1989.

-Despite this elevation into a collegiate unit, MSU Buug operated under its budget as high school entity.
+Despite this elevation into a collegiate unit, MSU–Buug operated under its budget as high school entity.
 It was placed under the direct supervision of the Office of the Assistant Vice Chancellor for Academic Affairs (External Studies).
 In 2002, by virtue of Special Order No. 581-OP, MSU-Buug was revitalized by the modification of its structure which subsequently transferred the supervision of the Unit to the Office of the Vice Chancellor for Academic Affairs.
-MSU-Buug then became one of the colleges of Mindanao State University System (MSUS) and such, it was headed by a Director/Dean.
+MSU-Buug then became one of the colleges of Mindanao State University System and such, it was headed by a Director/Dean.

+On September 30, 2010, BOR Resolution No. 168 was adopted by the Board of Regents granting autonomous status to MSU Buug with financial dependency to the main campus.

+The first election for regular chancellor was held on September 12, 2012, with Sultan Taha G. Sarip elected by the Board as the first regular chancellor.
+Followed by Pangandag M. Magolama on December 18, 2018, and Sheila G. Magolama as the current chancellor since November 26, 2024.

+On December 2025, MSU–Buug was formally renamed to MSU–Zamboanga Sibugay, reflecting the institution's commitment to serving the people of Zamboanga Sibugay.

 Academics

-MSU Buug is composed of eight colleges - the College of Agriculture, College of Arts and Sciences, College of Education, College of Fisheries, College of Forestry and Environmental Studies, College of Hospitality Management, College of Information Technology, and College of Public Affairs; a graduate school (School of Graduate Studies), a senior high school, and a laboratory junior high school (College of Education Training Department).
+MSU–Zamboanga Sibugay is composed of nine colleges - the College of Agriculture, College of Arts and Sciences, College of Education, College of Fisheries, College of Forestry and Environmental Studies, College of Hospitality Management, College of Information Technology, College of Public Affairs, and College of Nursing; a graduate school (School of Graduate Studies), a senior high school, and a laboratory junior high school (College of Education Training Department).